 Employment Outlook & Career Guidance for Suicide Intervention Counselors

 If you are embarking on a career as a Suicide Intervention Counselor; statistically speaking, you have chosen a profession with one of the most positive career outlooks in the nation.
-According to the United States Bureau of Labor, between the years 2012-2022 mental health counseling positions will increase by 29% (approximately 36,700 new jobs.)
-This is significantly higher than that of other professions, which in the aggregate are projected to increase by 11%.
+According to the United States Bureau of Labor, between the years 2021-2031 mental health counseling positions will increase by 22% (approximately 43,600 new jobs per year) This is significantly higher than that of other professions, which in the aggregate are projected to increase by 5%.

 With the implementation of the Affordable Health Care Act, persons who did not have access to Suicide Intervention Counseling are now covered by their medical insurance policies.
 Additionally, the Bureau is projecting a marked increase in veterans likely to be seeking mental health counseling, including Suicide Intervention Counseling.

 Where is a Suicide Intervention Counselor Likely to Find Employment?